J-81/JDO_V-V/README.md

 V-V Scripts for RNASeq raw and processed data processed through the RNASeq consensus pipeline.

+This project will seek to implement two kinds of V-V.  First, one that can be performed on a standard file directory after processing.
+Second, functions that are run as part of the Nextflow implementation of the RNASeq consensus pipeline.

 ### How do I get set up? ###

 * Summary of set up